leonlinsx/minimal-mistakes/_posts/2020-04-01-fluctuat-nec-mergitur.md

 Banks are in the business of borrowing and lending money, both to consumers (retail) and companies.
 When you or your company deposits money into the bank, you're giving the bank a loan with the expectation you'll be able to withdraw that cash in the future.
 Banks in turn lend out more money than they have, in what's known as [fractional reserve banking](https://en.wikipedia.org/wiki/Fractional-reserve_banking "bank"), with the expectation that not everyone will want to withdraw at the same time.
 This allows the supply and velocity of money (credit) in the economy to increase and provides liquidity.

 Consumer bank runs are largely a thing of a past, due to 1) [FDIC deposit insurance](https://www.fdic.gov/deposit/deposits/faq.html "FDIC") and 2) the size of consumer deposits vs company deposits.
 It's no longer like [the 1920s where 2 banks would fail a day](https://econproph.com/2009/10/26/fdic-managing-the-crisis-the-fdic-and-rtc-experience/ "1920").
 The bigger risk now is bank runs from institutions, be they companies or investment firms.
-In times of crisis, these firms want to get their cash back.
-When they all want it at the same time, it's impossible for the banks to fulfil that demand.
+In times of crisis, these firms want to get their cash back. **When they all want it at the same time, it's impossible for the banks to fulfil that demand.**

-I'll skip over the nuances of how these companies keep their cash, since the above example is sufficient to make the point that liquidity is the cause of crises, not capital.
-The bank could still have a lot of illiquid assets (capital), but be unable to provide enough cash on demand.
-If you've read about the terms [repo,](https://www.quora.com/Where-do-billion-dollar-companies-keep-their-money "repo") commercial paper, revolving credit lately, those all fall under ways companies handle their cash, and a simplistic way of thinking about them is that banks have obligations to these companies, and companies are now getting their cash back \[20\].
+I'll skip over the nuances of how these companies keep their cash, since the above example is sufficient to make the point that **liquidity is the cause of crises, not capital.** The bank could still have a lot of illiquid assets (capital), but be unable to provide enough cash on demand.
+If you've read about the terms [repo,](https://www.quora.com/Where-do-billion-dollar-companies-keep-their-money "repo") commercial paper, revolving credit lately, those all fall under ways companies handle their cash; a simplistic way of thinking about them is that banks have obligations to these companies, and companies are now getting their cash back \[20\].

 > Markets are liquid when there is nothing to know or nothing worth knowing; when there aren't secrets

-Conversely, when there are too many unknowns, liquidity stops.
-In the 08 crisis, banks didn't want to lend to each other because they didn't know which other bank was insolvent.
+Conversely, **when there are too many unknowns, liquidity stops.** In the 08 crisis, banks didn't want to lend to each other because they didn't know which other bank was insolvent.
 Now, people don't know when normal business will resume, and which businesses will survive.
 That's why the Fed is stepping in to try and increase liquidity and provide a known source of funds.

 > The banking system has always been viewed as too big to fail.
 No society has intentionally liquidated its banking system; instead they choose not to enforce debt contracts.
 They do so by